Reserve Timed Tickets

 Scissor-tailed Flycatcher.
 Photo: Sean Fitzgerald

-Trinity River Audubon Center is located in the Blackland Prairie ecoregion, one of the most endangered ecoystems in the nation.
-The plant communities within this ecosystem are mostly tallgrass prairie and originally stretched from the Red River towards San Antonio.
+Trinity River Audubon Center is in the Blackland Prairie ecoregion, one of the most endangered ecosystems in the nation.
+The habitats within our boundaries include bottomland hardwood forest and seasonal wetlands, but majority of the plant communities found here are grasslands, indicative of our ecoregion the Blackland Prairie.
 It is coined the Blackland Prairie due to its dark, rich fertile soil that hosts a vast array of plant life.
-Unfortunately, the richness of the soil is also one of the causes for its demise.
-Most of the prairie has been converted to cropland, overgrazed, or developed.
+Unfortunately, the richness of the soil is also one of the causes of its demise.
+Most of the prairie within its original range has been converted to cropland, overgrazed, or developed.
 Today, less than 1% of this ecosystem remains intact.
-Becuase of this, grassland dependent birds have declined by 53% since the 1970s.
+Because of this, grassland dependent birds have declined by 53% since the 1970s.

-We are actively restoring the grassland plant communities at TRAC to provide critical habitat for these imperiled birds and associated organisms.
-Many of the birds and other animals we are restoring and protecting habitat for are Species of Greatest Conservation Need in Texas.
-Some of these species are also Climate Threatened or Climate Endangered status based on the National Audubon's Climate Initiative work.
+We are actively managing and restoring the various habitats at TRAC with an emphasis on the grassland plant communities.
+These provide critical habitat for imperiled birds and associated organisms.
+Many of the birds and other animals we are restoring and protecting habitat for are considered Species of Greatest Conservation Need in Texas.

-If you would like to help with our restoration efforts, email jake.poinsett@audubon.org to learn how you can get involved!
+If you would like to help with our restoration efforts, assist with bird surveys, or learn more about Audubon’s work in North Texas, email jake.poinsett@audubon.org.

 Little Blue Heron